Tom Gray (activist): Activism

 In February 2021, Gray was elected as the Chair of the Ivors Academy, the British association of songwriters and composers.
 He led several campaigns through the academy, which has resulted in an international conversation around reform of the streaming market.
 He is also an elected Council Member of the Performing Rights Society.

+Gray's campaigning provided impetus for the creation of the "Brennan Bill", a bill brought by to the UK Parliament by the Member of Parliament for Cardiff West, Kevin Brennan to improve pay and conditions for working British musicians.

-On June 9, 2022, Gray was awarded the Unsung Hero Award by the Music Producers Guild, UK.
+On 9 June 2022, Gray was awarded the Unsung Hero Award by the Music Producers Guild UK.